ClassicOldSong/Apollo/README.md

 > [!NOTE]
 > The below section is written for professional media workers.
 It doesn't stop you from enabling HDR if you know what you're doing and have deep understanding about how HDR works.
 >
-> Apollo and SudoVDA can handle HDR just fine like any other streaming solutions.
+> Apollo and SudoVDA can handle HDR like any other streaming solutions.
 >
 > If you have had good experience with HDR previously, you can safely ignore this section.
 >